 The elite men vying for a shot at this year’s 10K title include Keflezighi’s 2016 Olympic marathon teammate Jared Ward, who placed third (30:41) in his Bellin Run debut last year.
 Frequent Bellin competitor Benson Cheruiyot edged Ward to capture second in the 2017 race, finishing in 30:25.
 Rounding out the elite men’s field will be newcomer Brendan Gregg, brother of Kaitlin Gregg Goodman.
 Gregg is a pro runner with the famed Hansons-Brooks Distance Project.

-The 2017 Bellin Run elite field also will include a number of notable athletes, many of whom have stood atop the winner’s podium in past years.
+The 2018 Bellin Run elite field will also include a number of notable veteran athletes, many of whom have stood atop the winner’s podium in past years.
 They include:

 • Uta Pippig of Colorado: Female champion, 1995

 o Pippig is a former Olympian who became a world-renowned runner as she won three consecutive Boston Marathons and also won the New York City Marathon.

 • Joan Samuelson of Maine: Female champion, 1992, 1991, 1988, 1986

 o Samuelson is a former U.S. Olympian who won the women’s marathon gold in 1984.
 Samuelson also has enjoyed success at non-marathon distances, winning the prestigious Falmouth Road Race (7.1 miles) a total of six times, breaking the course record on four of those occasions.
 She continues to set Bellin Run age group records, most recently smashing the ages 60-64 mark by running 40:17 at last year’s race.